United Way supports The Zone

 NORFOLK - The Norfolk Area United Way helps fund 22 Northeast Nebraska agencies including The Zone After School Program.

-Executive Director Pete Rizzo says her organization is a proactive, community-based program targeting 7th through 12th graders in Norfolk.
+Executive Director Pete Rizzo says the organization is a proactive, community-based program targeting 7th through 12th graders in Norfolk.

 Rizzo says the United Way funds play a big role in The Zone being able to offer its services.